owen7900/cmpe458/README.md

 - Add handling of string concatenation to the `sAdd` part of the `BinaryOperator` rule.
 Remember that strings are first class values in Quby, so string concatenation is just like integer addition in terms of what to do, except the T-codes are different -- DONE Owen Hooper
 - Change `UnaryOperator` rule to handle the string length operation as well.
 Be careful to get the type checking right -- DONE Owen Hooper
 - Strings are first class values in Quby, so we no longer need the `tSkipString` and `tStringDescriptor` stuff in the T-code for string literals.
 The T-code for a string literal in any context should simply be `tLiteralString` -- DONE Matthew
-- Change handling of string constants to act like vars instead
+- Change handling of string constants to act like vars instead -- DONE Matthew

 **semantic.pt:**
 - Copy and paste the entire contents of semantic.def where indicated by the comments in the semantic.pt source code